-Medial tibial stress syndrome, or shin splints, is an umbrella term for the pain experienced along the tibia.
-When excessive pressure is placed on the muscles and tendons surrounding the bone, the tissue swells and diffuses pain along the inside of the shin.
+Medial tibial stress syndrome, or shin splints, is an umbrella term for the pain experienced in front of the lower leg.
+When the muscles connected to your tibia is placed under excessive stress, the tissue swells and generates pain along the shin.

-Overpronation, over supination, and over striding are some faulty foot patterns that can factor into developing shin splints.
-For runners, pain often develops in their dominant leg that most absorbs the stride.
-Analyze your movements to eliminate any defective biomechanics and consider corrective orthotic inserts to improve and lessen your risk of injury.
+Overpronation, oversupination, and over striding are some faulty foot patterns that can factor into developing shin splints.
+For athletes, pain often starts to appear in their dominant leg.
+Analyze your movements to correct any imbalances and make it a habit to practice proper posture.

 Poor flexibility around the ankle can stress the soft tissue along the calf muscles.
-Combat rigid muscles with calf stretching, foam rolling, and strength exercises to stabilize your joints for high-impact activities.
+You can combat muscle stiffness with some calf stretching, foam rolling, and strength exercises to stabilize your joints for high-impact activities.